-Context: Orkambi is a novel FDA approved (August, 2018) therapy for use in patients with cystic fibrosis (CF) who are 2 to 5 years of age and homozygous for F508del mutations in the CFTR gene.
-It is a combination of lumacaftor and ivacaftor that addresses both the processing and gating defects of the F508del mutation.
-Our Investigator Initiated Study is designed to evaluate the nutritional, growth and GI impact of Orkambi treatment for this unique younger (2 to 5 years) patient cohort.
-This proposal extends our previous highly informative nutrition and weight gain investigation of ivacaftor treatment in people with CF gating mutations to another CFTR modulator treatment (Orkambi) in people homozygous for F508del mutations.
+Context: Ivacaftor has been a novel FDA approved therapy for patients with CF and gating mutations who are 2 years and older.
+The FDA has recently approved Ivacaftor for use in children 6 months of age and above.
+Our Investigator Initiated Study is designed to evaluate the nutritional, growth and GI impact of ivacaftor treatment for this unique younger (6 months to 2 years) patient cohort and for whom FDA approval for treatment is now approved.
+This proposal directly extends our previous highly informative nutrition and weight gain investigation of ivacaftor treatment in the older patient cohort.

-Objectives: The primary aims of the study are to evaluate the impact of 24 weeks of Orkambi treatment in 2 to 5 year old subjects with CF homozygous for F508del mutations on sleeping or resting energy expenditure, growth status and gut health and function in n=32 children ages 2.0 to 5.9 years of age.
-Protocol evaluations will occur at baseline (pretreatment) and 12 and 24 weeks after clinically prescribed Orkambi treatment has begun.
-Other outcomes of significant clinical interest in young subjects with CF will be explored.
-All subjects will be evaluated as outpatient at The Children's Hospital of Philadelphia, and will be recruited both regionally and nationally to ensure timely enrollment.
+Objectives: The primary aims of the study are to evaluate the impact of 12 weeks of ivacaftor treatment in 6 month to 2 year old subjects with CF and gating mutations growth status and gut health and function in n=18 children with protocol evaluations at baseline (pre-treatment) and 6 and 12 weeks after clinically prescribed ivacaftor treatment has begun.
+Other outcomes of significant clinical interest in young patients with CF will be explored.
+All subjects will be evaluated at The Children's Hospital of Philadelphia, and will be recruited both regionally and nationally to ensure timely enrollment.

-Study Design: Observational prospective study with evaluations before and after 24 weeks of Orkambi treatment.
-An interim assessment at 12 weeks will also be included.
+Study Design: Observational prospective study with evaluations before and after 12 weeks of ivacaftor treatment.
+An interim assessment at 6 weeks will also be included.

-Setting/Participants: Thirty-two subjects ages 2 to 5 years of age with CF homozygous for F508del mutations who are in a general state of good health from CF centers in US and Canada.
+Setting/Participants: Eighteen subjects ages 6 months to 2 years of age cystic fibrosis and CFTR gating mutations who are in a general state of good health from cystic fibrosis centers in US and Canada.

-Study Interventions and Measures: Subjects will be evaluated before and after Orkambi treatment for sleeping or resting energy expenditure, weight and BMI, BMI Z score, gut health and function as indicated by plasma fatty acids, fecal elastase and fecal calprotectin.
-Dietary intake, growth status for stature (length/height), body composition, and serum fat soluble vitamins, bile acids and calprotectin will also be assessed.
+Study Interventions and Measures: Subjects will be evaluated before and after ivacaftor treatment for sleeping energy expenditure, BMI Z score, gut health and function as indicated by plasma fatty acids, fecal elastase and fecal calprotectin.
+Dietary intake, growth status and velocity, and serum fat soluble vitamins, bile acids and calprotectin will also be assessed.